MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 - [Commit Helper - Add logo](https://github.com/andre-filho/commit-helper/pull/27)

-## 🎯 General advices
+## 🎯 General advice

 - **Read contributing guide and code of conduct** This should be your first step before actually doing some contribution.
-Reading those guidelines will help you understand what contribution are accepted, how to make them, and what is necessary for approving them.
+Reading those guidelines will help you understand what contributions are accepted, how to make them, and what is necessary for approving them.
 Those are generally the files CONTRIBUTING.md and CODE_OF_CONDUCT.md;
 - **Be patient and kind:** Maintainers have lives too!
 Most of them make **no money** from OSS, so please be patient if your PR takes a while until being reviewed/approved;
 - **It's not about you:** Do not take things personally!
 If someone adds a comment about your code, it's just about your code, don't be sad about it, but use it as an opportunity to learn something;
-- **Not everything you do will/needs to be approved:** Sometimes our contributions don't match the projects needs/vision and end up not accepted, and **that's okay**.
+- **Not everything you do will/needs to be approved:** Sometimes our contributions don't match the project's needs/vision and end up not accepted, and **that's okay**.
 This is part of open source and we have to understand it.
 The code you wrote can always live as a plugin/extension too.
 Here's three unapproved PRs I did:
   - [Rust Book - Improve example][unapproved-rustbook]